Boussau/boussau.github.io/tutorials/EvolMolTP1/index.md

 {% subsubsubsection Tree Topology and Branch Lengths | subsub-TreeBlMod %}

-The tree topology and branch lengths are stochastic nodes in our phylogenetic model.
+The tree topology and branch lengths are unknown (we want to estimate them).
+In Bayesian inference, we formalize this by defining them as random variables, with a prior probability distribution.
+In the graphical representation of our model, random variables are always shown by plain circles.
+They are also called stochastic nodes of our phylogenetic model.
-In {% ref jc_graphical_model %}, the tree topology is denoted $\Psi$ and the length of the branch leading to node $i$ is $bl_i$.
+In {% ref jc_graphical_model %}, the tree topology is denoted $\tau$ and the length of the branch leading to node $i$ is $bl_i$.

-We will assume that all possible labeled, unrooted tree topologies have equal probability.
+We will assume that all possible labeled, unrooted tree topologies have equal probability a priori.
 This is the `dnUniformTopology()` distribution in RevBayes.
-Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, such as MrBayes, use the first taxon in the data matrix file as the outgroup.
+In RevBayes it is advisable to specify the outgroup for your study system.
-Providing RevBayes with an outgroup clade will make sure that when trees are written to file, the topologies have the outgroup clade at the base, thus making the trees easier to visualize.

--   **Does the root position of the tree matter for the JC model?**
+Here, we will use Galeopterus, which is the sister group to all other primates.

-Specify the `topology` stochastic node by passing in the list of `taxa` to the `dnUniformTopology()` distribution:
+Specify the `topology` stochastic node by passing in the list of `taxa` and the outgroup to the `dnUniformTopology()` distribution:

 ```
 out_group = clade("Galeopterus_variegatus")
 topology ~ dnUniformTopology(taxa, outgroup=out_group)
 ```
+See how we define a new random variable (or a new stochastic node) of our model: by using the stochastic operator '~'.
+Thus, it is different from constants, for which we used '<-'.

 Next we have to create a stochastic node representing the length of each of the
 $2N - 3$ branches in our tree (where $N=$ `n_species`).
-We can do this using a `for` loop — this is a plate in our graphical model.
+We can do this using a `for` loop.
 In this loop, we can create each of the branch-length nodes.
+Each branch length is a random variable, and we have to define a prior for each of them.
+Note that the branch lengths are measured in number of substitutions per site.
+Usually, these numbers are relatively small (of the order of $0.01$ or $0.1$).
+Usually, in phylogenetics, we use an exponential prior of mean $0.1$ for branch lengths.
+Equivalently, we use an exponential of rate 10 (the rate of an exponential distribution is the inverse of the mean).

-Copy this entire block of Rev code into the console:
+Altogether, you can copy this entire block of Revcode into the console:

 ```
 for (i in 1:num_branches) {